Smooth rigidity for very non-algebraic Anosov diffeomorphisms of codimension one: Introduction

 where $J^sf_i$ and $J^uf_i$ stand for Jacobians of the restrictions of $Df_i$, $i=1,2$, to the stable and unstable distributions, respectively.
 If the equality holds only for stable (or only for unstable) Jacobians then we will talk about matching of {\it stable (respectively, unstable) Jacobian periodic data}.

-In dimension 2 matching of periodic data implies smoothness of the conjugacy by work of de la Llave, Marco and Moriy\'on~\cite{dlL0, MM, dlL}.
+In dimension 2 matching of periodic data implies smoothness of the conjugacy by works of de la Llave, Marco and Moriy\'on~\cite{dlL0, MM, dlL}.
 In higher dimensions a lot of work was devoted to periodic data rigidity (characterization of smooth conjugacy class) of hyperbolic automorphisms, see \eg~\cite{dlL2, KS2, GKS, DW}.
 In particular, in dimension 3 the problem was solved for automorphisms with a pair of complex eigenvalues by Kalinin and Sadovskaya~\cite{KS2} and for automorphisms with real spectrum by Gogolev and Guysinsky~\cite{GG, G2}.
 Further, in proximity of automorphism with real spectrum matching of periodic data implies $C^{1+\mathrm{h\"older}}$ regularity of the conjugacy on an open set of Anosov diffeomorphisms in dimension 3 and higher~\cite{GG, G}.

 In this paper we transfer some of ideas of~\cite{GRH} from the setting of expanding maps to the setting of Anosov diffeomorphisms.
 In particular, we have open sets of Anosov diffeomorphisms where we obtain optimal smoothness of the conjugacy using less data, such as Jacobian periodic data, or stable Jacobian periodic data as opposed to full periodic data which was commonly used before.
-To the best of our knowledge this is the first time when $C^\infty$ smooth conjugacy classes were characterized on an open set of diffeomorphisms in dimension $>2$.
+To the best of our knowledge the only prior result when $C^\infty$ smooth conjugacy classes were characterized on an open set of diffeomorphisms in dimension $>2$ is the work of Palis and Yoccoz~\cite{PY} which gave a complete set of invariant of smooth conjugacy for Morse-Smale diffeomorphisms.\footnote{It is a classical KAM theorem of Arnold and Moser that the local smooth conjugacy class of a Diophantine translation on $\T^d$ is characterized by the rotation vector.
+Further, the Arnold-Moser normal form~\cite[Th\'eor\`eme 2.2]{Her} implies that this smooth conjugacy class is codimension $d$ submanifold in $\textup{Diff}_0(\T^d)$.
+However it is hopeless to characterize smooth conjugacy classes in an open neighborhood of the Diophantine translation since even topological conjugacy classes are not understood.}

+Our proof is based on matching functions technique.
+Namely, we look at pairs of $C^r$ functions $(\Phi_1,\Phi_2)$ which are defined on the local unstable leaves $W^u_{f_1,loc}(x)$ and $W^u_{f_2,loc}(h(x))$ and which are {\it matching} in the sense that they satisfy the matching relation

+Roughly speaking, the idea of the proof is to find sufficiently many independent matching pairs so that we can apply the inverse function theorem and conclude that $h$ is $C^r$ when restricted to the local unstable leaf.